Fair Isle: Bird observatory

 In 1948, George Waterston founded a permanent bird observatory on the island.
 Because of its importance as a bird migration watchpoint, it provided most of the accommodation on the island.
 The first director of the observatory was Kenneth Williamson.
-It was unusual amongst bird observatories in providing catered, rather than hostel-style, accommodation.
+It was unusual among bird observatories in providing catered, rather than hostel-style, accommodation.

 In 2010, a new observatory was built: a wooden lodge of two storeys, which cost £4 million and accommodated around 30 guests.
 The 2010 observatory building was destroyed by fire on 10 March 2019; the observatory's records had been digitised and were not affected.
 The cost of rebuilding was estimated at £7.4m.

 Infrastructure

 Other than the restaurant of the bird observatory, and its small evening-only bar, there are no pubs or restaurants on the island.
 There is one shop, one school and a community hall used for meetings and social events.
 There is no police station on the island; the main station is Lerwick and a section station is located in the village of Brae.

 Passenger service to the island is provided by SIC Ferries on the vessel Good Shepherd IV or by a nine-seat passenger aeroplane from Tingwall Airport near Lerwick, operated by regional carrier Directflight.